LukeDenHartog/svg-logo-maker/README.md

 ## Installation

-In order to install this project you must first clone the files from my github profile repository: https://github.com/Afrozez/weather-dashboard.
+In order to install this project you must first clone the files from my github profile repository: [Link to GitHub Repository](https://github.com/Afrozez/weather-dashboard)

 ## Usage